hieuimba/Lichess-Spark-DataPipeline/README.md

 This project is a data pipeline designed to extract and parse monthly chess games from the Lichess database.

 Lichess is a popular online chess platform where millions of chess games are played every day.
 Each month, these games are compiled and published for free on the Lichess database, making them a great data source for chess-related projects.
-However, extracting theses games can be challenging due to two key reasons:
+However, extracting and processing theses games can be challenging due to two key reasons:

-- The PGN format: The Portable Game Notation format doesn't have a natural index for games so filtering or aggregating games requires first parsing the games into a JSON or tabular format.
+- The PGN format: The Portable Game Notation format doesn't have a natural indexing system, making it difficult to access specific games or perform filtering and aggregation.
+As a result, PGN games must first be parsed into a JSON or tabular format to support these operations.

 - Size: Each monthly file from the database contains up to 100 million games which is about 350GB when decompressed.
 Processing files of this size can be time-consuming and expensive using traditional methods like Python.

 This data pipeline aims to address these issues by providing the following features:
 - Processing with Spark: Leveraging Spark to process the data file in parallel results in a quick processing time of 60 minutes for 100 million games.
-- Parquet Format: Chess games are parsed from PGN format into Parquet format, which is optimized for storage, data analysis, and transformation.
+- Parquet Format: Chess games are parsed from PGN format into Parquet format, which is optimized for efficient storage and data analysis.
-- Monthly Processing: Monthly data files can be processed automatically every month using a serverless architecture.
 - Customizable Transformations: Using Spark, the pipeline allows for fully customizable transformation capabilities like filtering and aggregation at scale.
+- Automated Processing: Monthly data files can be processed automatically every month using a serverless architecture.

 This solution streamlines the handling of Lichess's monthly data files, making the data more accessible and manageable for developers and researchers.